 Unencumbered funds in the Housing Fund that are not spent on allowable administrative costs must be spent primarily on extremely low and very low income households.
 In fact, 80 percent of unencumbered funds must be geared for those households earning 60 percent or less of the median income.
-This differs than previous requirements when expenditures for Moderate Income households were permitted.
+This differs from previous requirements when expenditures for Moderate Income households were permitted.
 Demonstration of compliance with these requirements is not required to be reported until 2019.
-However, the Authority's 2014-15 project-related expenditures were related to assisting extremely low, very low and low income households, as required by the statute.
 It should be noted that fiscal year 2014-15 is the first year that the Authority's expenditures were subject to the new requirements as expenditures in prior years were related to housing projects which were obligated prior to the enactment of the new legislation and therefore are exempt.